sethcottle/littlelink/README.md

 ### 📊 Analytics

 To help build a more privacy focused product, we recommend using [Fathom Analytics](https://usefathom.com/ref/EQVZMV)*.
-On May 03, 2022 we moved [LittleLink.io](https://littlelink.io) from Google Analytics to Fathom!
-We're also making our analytics dashboard [publicly available](https://app.usefathom.com/share/xbmnwxxl/littlelink.io#/?filters=%5B%5D&range=last_7_days&site=2251799827005303)** for everyone to view.
+[View our Fathom analytics dashboard](https://app.usefathom.com/share/xbmnwxxl/littlelink.io#/?filters=%5B%5D&range=last_7_days&site=2251799827005303)**.

 ###### * This is a referral link.
 Using this link to sign up for Fathom is an easy way to help support LittleLink!

-###### ** Analytics displayed in this dashboard start May 03, 2022.
+###### ** Analytics in this dashboard start May 03, 2022.
 View this [Google Sheets file](https://docs.google.com/spreadsheets/d/1GL4SroAdH-OZphBVR5z-BoSukHIEVJfao25q_e9-Ii8/edit?usp=sharing) with the generic unique pageview data from Google Analytics.